QEWD-Courier/Ripple-Qewd/README.md

 The RippleOSI User Interface should then appear.

 6) You'll probably want to run the Ripple middle tier as a background service.
-The easiest way is to use PM2,  First which will have been installed for you
+The easiest way is to use PM2 which has already been installed for you.

 If you want to run the demo mode as a service: